NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Neurosymbolic Program Example: Solving XOR Problem

 \section{Neurosymbolic Program Example: Solving XOR Problem}

-Following our discussion in Section~\ref{sec_background} (L 194), for better understanding of the internal workings of a neurosymbolic program, we provide an example on solving the XOR problem i.e., predicting the output of XOR operation given two binary digits.
+Following our discussion in \S~\ref{sec_background} of the main paper, for better understanding of the internal workings of a neurosymbolic program, we provide an example on solving the XOR problem i.e., predicting the output of XOR operation given two binary digits.
+Unlike symbolic programs, neurosymbolic programs are differentiable and can be trained using gradient descent.
+Program primitives in a neurosymbolic program have trainable parameters associated with them.
+The program shown in Eq~\ref{eq xor} is constructed using (i) $\mathtt{if-then-else}$ and (ii) $\mathtt{affine}$ program primitives.